-The Board adopts an annual budget in the fall of each year, which includes as an operating budget the costs of day-to-day operations such as employee compensation, travel and training expenses, support purchased through contracts with service providers that have expertise outside of the agency's core capabilities, and other miscellaneous administrative expenses.
-The annual budget also includes as a capital budget the estimated spending on capital projects, such as for computer hardware and software, and for investments in agency owned real property and equipment, and provides the resources required to execute the goals and objectives as outlined in the NCUA's strategic plan.33 As discussed above, two primary sources fund the annual budget: (1) requisitions from the Share Insurance Fund, determined through the OTR and (2) operating fees paid by FCUs.
+annual budget also includes as a capital budget the estimated spending on capital projects, such as for computer hardware and software, and for investments in agency owned real property and equipment, and provides the resources required to execute the goals and objectives as outlined in the NCUA's strategic plan.
+As discussed above, two primary sources fund the annual budget: (1) requisitions from the Share Insurance Fund, determined through the OTR and (2) operating fees paid by FCUs.